 The challenges of accessibility in design systems

 Think about it: How often do you move through a site using only your keyboard?
 Or without your monitor?
 For many, that’s the norm.
-Accessibility means ensuring that your entire site is usable for everyone, regardless of their abilities or the tools they use to navigate the web.
+Web accessibility means ensuring that your entire site is usable for everyone, regardless of their abilities or the tools they use to navigate the web.
 If it isn’t built with accessibility in mind, your site is sort of like a sidewalk without curb ramps — not cool.

 Here’s the thing: we can’t assume that every user is going to experience the web in the same way.
 A sidewalk without curb ramps might work perfectly well for unencumbered walking.
 But, having to hoist a stroller over the curb makes the sidewalk much harder to use.
 And how about using the sidewalk with a wheelchair?
 That’s likely impossible.